Anti-social behaviour

 What we can do

-All information given to us will be confidential.
-We will work with you to find solutions.
+All information given to us is confidential.
+We will work with you to find the best solution.

-With the help of other council departments, and by working in partnership with the Safer Neighbourhood Policing Team in Dacorum, we will continue to make our borough a safe place to live and deal swiftly with those who cause misery to others.
+We work closely with other council departments and the Safer Neighbourhood Policing Team to make our borough a safe place to live.
+We will take quick action against those who cause misery to others.

 Report anti-social behaviour

-To report anti-social behaviour, please fill out our online form:
+To report anti-social behaviour, fill out our online form:

 More information